 Congestive Heart Failure

-Congestive heart failure (CHF) is a condition in which the heart is unable to supply sufficient blood and oxygen to the body and can result from conditions that weaken the heart muscle, cause stiffening of the heart muscles, or increase oxygen demand by the body tissues beyond the heart’s capability.
+Congestive heart failure (CHF) is a chronic, progressive condition in which the heart is unable to supply sufficient blood and oxygen to the body.
+It can result from conditions that weaken the heart muscle, cause stiffening of the heart muscles, or increase oxygen demand by the body tissues beyond the heart’s capability.

 Heart disease is the leading cause of death worldwide, with CHF affecting an estimated 1% of the Western world, including over six million Americans.
 There is no cure, and medications and surgical treatments only seek to relieve symptoms and slow further damage.

 Research, however, suggests that protein phosphatase inhibitor 1 ( I-1c) is down-regulated in failing hearts.
-Gene therapy to express a constitutively active form of I-1c may improve heart function and provide a new approach to treating CHF.
+Gene therapy to express an active form of I-1c may improve heart function and provide a new approach to treating CHF.

-Visit the National Institute of Health’s National Heart Blood and Lung Institute to learn more about Congestive Heart Failure.
+Visit the National Institutes of Health’s website to learn more about Congestive Heart Failure.

 CHF Advocacy Partners